-Could the shooting at an Atlanta gas station have been prevented and are justice and compensation available to the victim’s family?
+Could the shooting outside an Atlanta gas station have been prevented and are justice and compensation available to the victim’s family?
 Read Our Legal Take below to find out what legal options are available.

 The investigation is ongoing, no suspects have been identified.